The Default Lessonly URL

-Point your training subdomain to Lessonly
+Point the new subdomain to Lessonly

-- A CNAME record, or Canonical Name record, is a type of alias used by the Domain Name System (DNS).
+A CNAME record, or Canonical Name record, is a type of alias used by the Domain Name System (DNS).
 Among other things, a CNAME record can be used to make a subdomain an alias of an external website.

 If a CNAME record already exists, look for the option to edit this record.
 If a CNAME record doesn't exist for the subdomain yet, look for an option to add a new record.